chaorace/qutebrowser-profile/README.md

     If specified, normally hidden profiles (i.e.: has a name starting in ".") will be included in the resulting list/prompt.

     When used with --new, the given configuration will also be embedded into the generated XDG Desktop file.

+* `--suppress-info`

+    If specified, prevents info messages from printing to output.

+    This is useful when using the program a protocol handler if certain applications (e.g.: Slack) treat log output as a launch failure.
 ## Licence

 See LICENSE file